andrew/ultimate-awesome/README.md

 - [awesome-libsm64](https://github.com/SuperSonicHub1/awesome-libsm64) - A collection of things made with libsm64.
 - [awesome-macos-libraries](https://github.com/Toni77777/awesome-macos-libraries) - :fire: Awesome list of macOS libraries.
 - [awesome-quantum-chemistry](https://github.com/twoXes/awesome-quantum-chemistry) - Quantum Chemistry is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
-- [Awesome-Machine-learning-for-discovery-of-physical-laws](https://github.com/usccolumbia/Awesome-Machine-learning-for-discovery-of-physical-laws) - A curated list of awesome resources on using machine learning and data science for discovery of physical laws.
 - [awesome-http2](https://github.com/vigneshshanmugam/awesome-http2) - Collection of awesome things for HTTP/2.
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).